quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Version Negotiation Packet {#packet-version}

-A Version Negotiation packet is inherently not version-specific.
+A Version Negotiation packet is inherently not version specific.
 Upon receipt by a client, it will be identified as a Version Negotiation packet based on the Version field having a value of 0.

-The Version Negotiation packet is a response to a client packet that contains a version that is not supported by the server, and is only sent by servers.
+The Version Negotiation packet is a response to a client packet that contains a version that is not supported by the server.
+It is only sent by servers.

 The layout of a Version Negotiation packet is: